Erziok/Erziok/README.md

 ## About me 👨‍💻

-I'm 25 years old and I'm a Computer Engineering student from Chile
+I'm 25 years old and I'm a Computer Engineer from Chile

 ## Languages / Frameworks 💻